Comparing The Acura MDX Vs. Toyota Highlander

 Both models in the Acura MDX vs. Toyota Highlander comparison speak for themselves.
 The Acura MDX is a sporty car that was fed a diet of luxury features and styling, then stretched to become a three-row SUV.
-While the Toyota Highlander is a three-row SUV, if you care about how your car drives and demand something with soul and luxury spirit, the MDX is the better choice.
+While the Toyota Highlander is also a three-row SUV, if you care about how your car drives and want something with more soul and luxury spirit, the MDX is easily the better choice.

-Its thrilling drive and luxurious interior don't require much compromise on MPGs or any compromise on reliability.
-This isn't just our opinion.
-See the details below as we compare the Acura MDX vs. Toyota Highlander, then come see the winner at Muller Acura of Merrillville.
+Its thrilling drive and luxurious interior don't require much sacrifice in fuel economy or any trade-off in reliability.
+This isn't just our opinion – it's what many drivers in Merrillville, IN, think, too.
+See the details below as we compare the Acura MDX vs. Toyota Highlander, then visit Muller Acura of Merrillville to experience the winner.

 Acura MDX vs. Toyota Highlander: Comparison at a Glance

-• The MDX is built for drivers who care about driving and demand luxury
+• The MDX is built for drivers who care about driving and value luxury.

-• The Highlander sacrifices fun and luxury for a small MPG advantage
+• The Highlander trades fun and luxury for a slight MPG advantage.

 Acura MDX vs. Toyota Highlander Performance Specs & Handling

-If performance is on your mind, the 2025 Acura MDX vs. 2025 Toyota Highlander comparison will be a quick battle.
-Although both of these models are three-row SUVs with standard FWD and available AWD, their spec-based similarities end there.
-The MDX has a standard 3.5-liter V-6 engine that delivers 290 horsepower, whereas the Highlander boasts a standard 2.4-liter four-cylinder engine producing 265 horsepower.
+The Acura MDX performance specifications and handling outpace the Toyota Highlander by a significant margin.
+In fact, the 2026 Acura MDX vs. 2026 Toyota Highlander comparison will be a quick battle.
+Although both of these models are three-row SUVs, their spec-based similarities end there.
+The MDX has a standard 3.5-liter V-6 engine that delivers 290 horsepower, whereas the Highlander has a standard 2.4-liter four-cylinder engine that produces 265 horsepower.

 The Toyota Highlander vs. Acura MDX 0-60 mph showdown is, as you'd expect from these specs, overwhelmingly won by the MDX.
-The Acura model, with its standard engine, leaps from zero to 60 mph in 6.4 seconds,1 whereas the standard-engine Highlander takes 7.2 seconds to go from zero to 60 mph.2
+The Acura model, with its standard engine, leaps from zero to 60 mph in 6.4 seconds,1 whereas the standard-engine Highlander takes 7.2 seconds.2

-For handling, Car and Driver praised the MDX, saying its "agile handling makes it more fun to drive than many luxury crossovers."1 Meanwhile, they lamented that the Toyota Highlander is not as thrilling, ultimately describing time behind the wheel as a "mundane driving experience."2
+For handling, Car and Driver praised the MDX for its "fun-to-drive nature."1 Meanwhile, they noted that the Toyota Highlander is not as thrilling, ultimately describing time behind the wheel as "unremarkable."2

-So, when comparing the 2025 Acura MDX vs. Toyota Highlander, keep in mind that the Acura MDX is made for drivers who care about both luxury and performance thrills, while the Highlander is, arguably, made for those who see their SUV as just an appliance to get them to their destination.
-This is especially true when considering their upgraded specs.
+So, when comparing the 2026 Acura MDX vs. Toyota Highlander, keep in mind that the Acura MDX is built for drivers who care about both luxury and performance thrills, while the Highlander is, arguably, made for those who see their SUV as just an appliance to get them to their destination.
+This is especially true when looking at their upgraded specs.

-The Acura MDX has the available Type S trim, which installs a 355-horsepower 3.0-liter turbo V-6 and thorough drivetrain enhancements to achieve a 5.5-second 0-60 mph time1 and even sharper handling.
-The Highlander, meanwhile, has an available hybrid powertrain that drops power to a paltry 243 horsepower, running a 7.3-second 0-60 mph time.2
+The Acura MDX has the available Type S Advance trim, which features a 355-horsepower 3.0-liter turbo V-6 and comprehensive drivetrain enhancements to deliver a 5.5-second 0-60 mph time1 and even sharper handling.
+The Highlander, meanwhile, offers a hybrid powertrain that reduces output to 243 horsepower and a 7.2-second 0-60 mph time.3

 To round off the Acura MDX vs. Toyota Highlander specs showdown, both the Acura MDX and Toyota Highlander are capable of towing a maximum of 5,000 pounds when properly equipped.